 Common-Mode Rejection (CMR) and CMRR: What They Really Mean

-Common-Mode Rejection (CMR) refers to a system’s ability to suppress signals that appear identically on both input lines of a differential circuit.
-This is critical in high-noise environments — especially in RF and audio systems — where external interference (e.g. from power lines, switching supplies, Ethernet, etc.) can be coupled equally into both conductors.
+Common-Mode Rejection (CMR) is a differential system’s ability to ignore signals that appear (ideally) the same on both input conductors.
+This matters in noisy environments — including RF, audio, and sensor front-ends — where interference from mains wiring, switching supplies, Ethernet, etc. can couple into both conductors in a similar way.

 What Is CMRR?

 CMRR is the ratio of differential gain to common-mode gain.
-It tells you how well a system rejects unwanted common-mode signals compared to the wanted differential signal.
+In other words, it tells you how much larger the wanted differential response is compared to the unwanted common-mode response.

 Where: